iopedare/facerecognition/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## A facial recognition app using react js and node js

 Link: https://face-recognition-bud.herokuapp.com/

-In the project directory, you can run:

 ### To install or run on local machine